pickyourtrail_logo

 Taman Ujung's gardens are one of the best places to visit in Bali and are simply breathtaking.
 As soon as we enter the park, we are surrounded by vibrantly coloured flowers in all different tones.
 In addition to this, there are numerous statues, fountains, shrubs, and potted plants throughout the area.
 Additionally, the expertly crafted topiary trees give the palace a finishing touch.
 One can enjoy the peaceful atmosphere that the garden creates against the backdrop of lakes, mountains, and oceans.
 In the morning and evening, you can see locals here jogging and walking.

-Explore the lakes of Taman Ujung
+Unwind at the lakes of Taman Ujung

 Three lakes make up Taman Ujung Water Palace, two in the north and one in the south.
 Bale Gili and Bale Bengong, two structures with distinctive architecture, are located in the northern lakes.
 The king would greet his visitors outside in the Bale Bengong.
 The royal family's pictures and biographies are kept in Bale Gili's main palace.
 This building's architecture is primarily Balinese.
-Additionally, you'll see the Bale Bundar meditation chamber, where the king once practiced meditation.
+Additionally, you'll see the Bale Bundar meditation chamber, where the king once practised meditation.
 According to local folklore, the other lake in the south is connected to black magic.
 Paddling along the lakes and feeding the tilapia and koi fish in the lakes are some of the things that we could do here.

-How to Reach Taman Ujung Water Palace
+How to Reach Taman Ujung Water Palace?

 This location is in the Seraya village of the Karangasem regency in eastern Bali, about 5 kilometres from the region's capital.
 The closest significant tourist destination is Candidasa, which can be reached in 40 minutes.
 This location is easy to get to if you're travelling to any of the major eastern cities, such as Candidasa, Manggis, or Amed.
 Renting a scooter and travelling alone is the best way to get here.
 It's also a brilliant idea to hire a private driver to help you with your eastern Bali tour.

-Things to do Near Taman Ujung
+Places to Visit Near Taman Ujung

-Virgin Beach
+• Virgin Beach Bali

 Virgin Beach, which is 10 kilometres south of Taman Ujung Water Palace, is one of Bali's best white-sand beaches.
 The beach has some basic access facilities despite being less developed than other popular Bali beaches.
 It is strongly advised to watch the sunrise from this beach.
 Blessed with crystal-clear water, Virgin Beach is ideal for snorkelling and exploring corals.

-Lempuyang Temple
+• Lempuyang Temple

-This temple, also known as the Gates of Heaven, is a must-see attraction in Bali.
+This temple, Pura Penataran Agung Lempuyang, also known as the Gates of Heaven, is a must-see attraction in Bali.
 From the water palace, you can get here by taking Raya Bukit Lempuyang Road 30 minutes north.
 One of Bali's most renowned and historic tourist attractions is the temple.
 It is also regarded as one of Bali's iconic locations that uphold the island's spiritual pressure.
 Here, the most notable action was taking a photo of the gates in reflection.

 Easter Bali has tourist attractions around every corner, making it impossible to visit them all without a proper plan.
-We at Pickyourtrail have experts who are skilled at creating specialized itineraries for your Bali holiday package and can assist you with this.
+We at Pickyourtrail have experts who are skilled at creating specialized itineraries for your Bali tour package and can assist you with this.
 For more information, feel free to contact Pickyourtrail.

 Frequently Asked Questions on Taman Ujung Water Palace